duke-soft/gpt-console-app/README.md

 - `:exit` - Exit the program.

   ---
+  This project requires the Newtonsoft.Json package.
+Assuming you have the C# Extension, .NET SDK, Build Tools, and Nuget set up, you can create the 'packages' folder and run `nuget restore SimpleGPTInterface.csproj -PackagesDirectory ./packages` to install the package.

+  You will also need to add your valid OpenAI API key as a system environment variable named `OPENAI_API_KEY`.

+  Use `dotnet build` to compile the project.
+The executable will be under `bin\Debug\SimpleGPTInterface.exe`.

-  Feel free to rename the file and add it to your system path or alias it so you can easily call it from the command line, kinda like this:
+  Feel free to rename the file and add it to your system path so you can easily call it from the command line, kinda like this:

   `gpt whats 4 times 12?`.
 No "quotes" needed.